How Ceiling Fans Impact Airflow in the Home

 Choosing the Right Ceiling Fan for Your Home

-If you’re ready to take the plunge and install ceiling fans in your home, there are a few things that you should know.
-The first is how to choose the right-sized ceiling fan for your room.
+When you’re ready to take the plunge and install ceiling fans in your home, there are a few things that you should know.
+The first is how to choose the right-sized fan for your room.
 Bigger blades generate stronger drafts, but their “span” or “sweep” can’t bump into other objects that will disrupt their rotations.
 You’ll need to break out the measuring tape to determine the best diameter for your future fan.
 Another thing to consider is the length of the downrod, which is the rod that hangs the fan from the ceiling.
 High ceilings will need longer downrods to ensure that you actually feel the circulating air.

-The next step is looking at the box and figuring out the fan’s specifications.
+Next step is looking at the box and figuring out the fan’s specifications.
 The most important number is its cubic feet per minute (CFM).
 In layman’s terms, this is the volume of air that the fan moves around the room, and it’s usually correlated to its cooling abilities.
 The higher the CFM, the cooler the room.
 CFM is also reflected in the size of the fan.
 Bigger blades move larger amounts of air.

 The last number to look for is rotations per minute (RPM).
 This measures how quickly the blades are turning, which is also a factor that can influence its overall cooling ability.
 If CFM is the amount of air that gets displaced by the fan, RPM is the speed at which that air is moving.
 Ceiling fans can operate at anywhere from 50 to 400 RPM, but the standard is usually 300 or so.
 Multi-speed fans will obviously have different settings.